This post contains affiliate links for your convenience. View our full disclosure policy here.

 Who doesn’t love finding treasure?
+I just knew that a pirate-themed math center would be a hit!
 These gold coins are a pirate’s dream as your kids solve addition and subtraction facts within 10 to match the coins up to their treasure chest.
-This fun, pirate-themed treasure chest math facts sort makes a great independent activity, small group, or math center for Kindergarteners and First Graders.
+This free Treasure Chest Math Facts Game makes a great small group activity or math center for Kindergarten and 1st grade!

-Getting this game ready for my pirate fans and treasure hunters was simple (which is always a plus in my book!)
+Getting this math facts game ready for my pirate fans and treasure hunters was simple (which is always a plus in my book!).

-I first printed out the treasure chest cards from 1-10 as well as the coin equations and laminated them so that I can use them multiple times.
+I first printed out the treasure chest mats from 1-10 as well as the coin equations on cardstock.
+Then I laminated them so that I could use them multiple times.
+Lastly, I cut apart the treasure chest mats and the coins and placed them into 2 separate baskets in our math centers.

-Then I cut apart the treasure chest cards and the coins and placed them into 2 separate baskets at a math center.
-You could cut all the way around the coins to give them a more “coin-like” vibe, but I find that it’s easier for little fingers to grasp the square cards, and then they also stay a little sturdier that way.
+You could cut all the way around the coins to give them a more “coin-like” feel, but I find that it’s easier for little fingers to grasp the square cards, and then they also stay a little sturdier that way.

-After laying out the mats from the first basket in order from 1-10 with a group I was playing with, we dove into the second basket of coins to pull out some facts and got to work!
+In our small groups, I started by laying out the treasure chest mats in order from 1-10.
+We dove into the basket of coins to pull out some facts and got to work!

-We pulled a coin, solved the fact, and placed it on the correct treasure chest based on its answer.
+We pulled a coin, solved the equation, and placed it on the correct treasure chest based on its answer.

 You could play with all coins and treasure chests to work on facts within 10, or you could work only on facts within 5, depending on what your kids’ levels are and what they are needing.

-Ready to work on those addition and subtraction facts within 10, matey? 😉 Grab your copy of the treasure chest math facts sort by clicking the yellow button at the very end of the post.
+Ready to work on addition and subtraction facts within 10, matey?
+Get your free copy of the Treasure Chest Math Facts Game by clicking the large, yellow download button below!

 More Pirate-Themed Fun